jotavare/jotavare.github.io/wpa_psk_hacking.md

 ### **Target Network**

-Identify the `BSSID` and `channel` of the network you wish to attack.
+Identify and copy/save the `BSSID` and `channel` of the network you wish to attack.

 ### **Capture the Handshake**

 <div class="code-example" markdown="1">
-This command will show all the devices currently connected to that network.
+This command will show all the devices currently connected to that network and the amount of `packets` being sent to each device.
-<br>If you watch a video on one of these devices, the amount of `packets` (frames) being set to a device increases a lot.
+<br>For example, watching a video will increase the number of packets sent to the device by a lot.
 <br>Type this command in a new terminal window:
 </div>
 ```bash